INNOVATIVE INFILL DEVELOPMENT

-Since 1990, Panoramic has completed 15 mixed-use, infill projects in and around downtown Berkeley and San Francisco — adding more than 650 new units of housing, and 100,000 square feet of commercial space.
+Panoramic Interests has been building high-density infill development projects in the Bay Area since 1990.
+Its work in downtown Berkeley and San Francisco includes 15 projects, adding more than a 1,000 new units of housing, and 100,000 square feet of commercial space.

 Panoramic installed the first independently accessed, stacked, parking lifts in a commercial development in the U.S. (1995).
-It was also the first developer to incorporate on-premises City CarShare in its buildings (2001).
+It was the first developer to incorporate on-premises City CarShare in its buildings (2001).
+It also built the first car-free, high-rise micro-apartment project in the U.S. (2015).
 All of its rental projects have rooftop gardens, energy-efficient designs, and ground floor retail space reserved for local businesses.